See Our Projects Gallery

 For both bathrooms, the Cadello’s wanted to create custom showers, add additional storage, and create a more luxurious and modern feel from the original traditional style.

-To assist these clients, Designer Rebecca worked up multiple layout options to give them the additional kitchen workspace and appliances they were looking for, while updating the style from traditional to their preferred modern aesthetic.
+To assist these clients, Denver kitchen remodeler designer Rebecca worked up multiple layout options to give them the additional kitchen workspace and appliances they were looking for, while updating the style from traditional to their preferred modern aesthetic.
 Additional features in the kitchen included pop-up and USB outlets, a new pantry for additional storage, custom cabinet drawers and pull-outs, a built-in trashcan cabinet, and tray dividers above the new double oven.

 The Cadello’s are nicely settled into their new, forever home, and are enjoying the downtown Denver lifestyle.